 Southern dressings tend to have more wheat bread the closer you get to the Gulf Coast, and oyster dressing is no exception; most Louisiana recipes call for a stale French loaf of some kind.
 However, inland recipes as well as older recipes most often call for cornbread.
 My recipe is typical of the Middle South, involving both.
 I implore you not to use green pepper in this recipe.
 I belong to a school of Southern cooking that subscribes to the gentle bonhomie of Justin Wilson, who maintained that bell peppers are “taste-killers.”

 Sauté two cups diced white onion and two cups diced celery in a stick butter on low heat until tender.
 Cook a pint of oysters with liquid in a half stick butter until oysters are just done, the edges beginning to curl.
 Remove from heat, add a tablespoon dried thyme, a tablespoon dried basil, a tablespoon ground sage.
 Combine three cups crumbled dry cornbread and three cups crumbled dry bread crumbs in a large bowl.
-Add vegetables and butter along with three eggs well-beaten.
+Add a cup each chopped onion and celery cooked in butter along with three eggs well-beaten.
 Mix well, adding enough congealed chicken broth (if needed) to make a thick slurry.
 It should be quite moist.
 Add oysters, spoon into a large, lightly-buttered baking pan, bake at 350 until center is firm, about forty-five minutes to an hour.

 First published in the Calhoun County Journal Dec.
 20, 1984, this memoir of my father, Jesse L. Yancy, Jr., was written fourteen years after his death by his friend and political partner, Sellers Gale Denley.
 Jess Jr., as he was called, was a remarkable man, well-loved, and still missed by many, none more so than me, his last surviving child.